 ...and how money flows through the cooperative.

 We call our primary model for community solar ownership the "Commons Model" because it works by putting privately-owned roofs into the commons.
 It does this despite the fact that California does not have viable shared solar policy.
 It's a simple and proven model, and here's how it works:

 1. A community comes together to form a Project Group.
 This Project Group will lead all elements of the project development, including fundraising and locating a site.
 People Power will lend a hand throughout by providing technical, administrative, and organizing support.

-1. Members invest $100 to $1,000 in the cooperative to become member-owners of People Power Solar Cooperative.
-They are now co-owners of a solar project!
-They will receive dividends on their initial investment and play an important role in governing the cooperative.
+2. Community members invest $100 to $1,000 in the cooperative to become Owners of People Power Solar Cooperative.
+They are now members of the cooperative and co-owners of a solar project!
+They receive modest dividends on their initial investment.

-2. The cooperative pools members’ investments to build a solar project on lora jo foo’s house.
-The project will be installed by a partner organization.
+3. The cooperative pools members’ investments to build a solar project on a property..
+The project is installed by a third-party installer.

-4. Members recoup the shared financial benefits of the project in the form of annual dividends on their investment.
-They are also owners in the cooperative, helping to steer it toward hundreds of future projects!
+5. People Power Owners recoup the shared financial benefits of the project in the form of annual dividends on their shares.
+A portion of the electricity payments also go towards future projects and the growth of the cooperative!

 We do this by enabling anyone to invest in and organize community-owned solar projects.
 You no longer have to be a property owner to be able to activate community powered people!
 And you don’t need to know all the nitty-gritty details about solar because we’re here to support you!